Herein are some excellent B&W photographs taken by professional photographers. The trains, stations, equipment and people are well-maintained.

 Railroads stir commerce and profoundly impact business, but they also shape communities.
 The management of the Chicago, Burlington & Quincy Railroad was acutely aware of the impact their railroad had on the region it served.
 In 1948 the CB&Q commissioned professional photojournalists Russell Lee and Esther Bubley to document the influence of the Burlington Route on the communities it traversed.

-This book features some of the best black and white photography from that project.
+This book features some of the best B&W photography from that project.
 It takes readers on a journey around the post-World War II Burlington system, taking a look at the era when CB&Q was transitioning from steam power to diesels and Zephyr streamliners.
 This title is a joint collaboration between South Platte Press and the Garbely Publishing Company.

 Acknowledgements, Introduction, pp. 4-8;